brian14708/wh-briefings/statements-releases/2021-04/2021-04-01-letter-to-the-speaker-of-the-house-and-the-president-of-the-senate-on-the-continuation-of-the-national-emergency-with-respect-to-somalia.md

 modified_time: 2021-04-01 17:13:19-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/04/01/letter-to-the-speaker-of-the-house-and-the-president-of-the-senate-on-the-continuation-of-the-national-emergency-with-respect-to-somalia/
 published_time: 2021-04-01 17:13:18-04:00
-title: Letter to the Speaker of the House and the President of the Senate on the Continuation of the National Emergency with Respect to Somalia
+title: "Letter to the Speaker of the House and the President of the Senate on the\
+  \ Continuation of the National Emergency with Respect to\_Somalia"
 ---

 Dear Madam Speaker: (Dear Madam President:)